-Networking Technology and Systems
+Networking Technology and Systems (NeTS)CONTACTS

 See program guidelines for contact information.

 Computer and communication networks need to be available anytime and anywhere, and be accessible from any device.
-Networks need to evolve over time to incorporate new technologies, support new classes of applications and services, and to meet new requirements and challenges; networks need to scale and adapt to unforeseen events and uncertainties across multiple dimensions, including types of applications, size and topology, mobility patterns, and heterogeneity of devices and networking technologies.
-Networks need to be easily controllable and manageable, resource and energy efficient, secure and resilient to failures and attacks.
-A number of recent reports have highlighted research challenges and opportunities in networking technologies and systems (e.g., see the reports from the Workshops on Scaling Terabit Networks, http://lightwave.ee.columbia.edu/files/STNFinalReport2014.pdf, and Future Directions in Wireless Networking, http://ecedha.org/docs/nsf-nets/final-report.pdf).
+Networks need to evolve over time to incorporate new technologies, support new classes of applications and services, and meet new requirements and challenges; networks need to scale and adapt to unforeseen events and uncertainties across multiple dimensions, including types of applications, size and topology, mobility patterns, and heterogeneity of devices and networking technologies.
+Networks need to be easily controllable and manageable, resource and energy efficient, and secure and resilient to failures and attacks.
+The Networking Technology and Systems (NeTS) program supports transformative research on fundamental scientific and technological advances in networking as well as systems research leading to the development of future-generation, high-performance networks and future Internet architectures.

 NeTS proposals are strongly encouraged to include validation plans that describe mechanisms to assess success of the proposed research efforts.

 NeTS Core Area